hpsaturn/CanAirIO_fixed_station/README.md

-# CanAirIO_fixed_station
+# CanAirIO fixed station

-Reduced and improved version for CanAirIO fixed stations
+Reduced and improved version for CanAirIO fixed stations.
+The current firmware is in development, and it should be support `ESP32` and `ESP8266` devices.
+The main code is a abstraction with custom parameters of WifiManager library for those microcontrollers.

 # Firmware